-The Texas Geographic Information Officer (GIO) is designated by statute (Texas Water Code §16.021) to be the current Director of the Texas Natural Resources Information System.
+The Texas Geographic Information Officer (GIO) is designated by statute (Texas Water Code §16.021) to be the Director of the Texas Natural Resources Information System.
+Establishing the GIO at TNRIS was appropriate given its history as the coordinating office for geospatial data collection, creation, and maintenance since 1972.
+By having the responsibilities of the GIO defined in state statute, it clearly established authorized articulation of all matters associated with the operation of the office.

 Highlights from 2nd Quarter Meeting (2018) of the GIO.